 How to Use the HEX2DEC Function in Google Sheets

-The HEX2DEC Function in Google Sheets is categorized under the Engineering function.
-Its purpose is to covert a maximum of 10 characters long (40-bit) hexadecimal number to decimal.
+The HEX2DEC function in Google Sheets is categorized under Engineering functions.
+Its purpose is to convert a hexadecimal number, up to 10 characters long (40 bits), into its decimal equivalent.

-That means with the HEX2DEC function in Google Sheets you can convert a maximum 40-bit hexadecimal number to decimal.
+This means that the HEX2DEC function in Google Sheets can convert a hexadecimal number up to 40 bits (10 characters) to a decimal value.

 Syntax: